Take Charge of Your Reproductive Health

 For those wanting to achieve pregnancy, you may work with your clinician to assess reproductive health and set goals.
-Your clinician will go over past medical and surgical history along with occupational and/or environmental exposures that may affect your reproductive health.
+Your clinician will go over past medical history along with occupational and environmental exposures that may affect your reproductive health.
 Preconception services also provide support to address male sexual and reproductive health that may impact future reproductive capacity.
-Male support aims to improve their partners’ health outcomes and to educate them as critical partners in family planning.
+Male support aims to improve health outcomes and to educate as critical partners in family planning.

 STI Screening & Treatment

-The most common symptom of Sexually Transmitted Infections is showing no symptoms at all.
+Most often, Sexually Transmitted Infections show no symptoms at all.
 STI screenings can not only identify an infection you may not know you have, but getting frequent screenings also allows you to access faster treatment with early detection.
 STIs are spread during vaginal, anal, and oral sex or even by other types of contact.
 Find more information on STIs here.

 How to Avoid Unplanned Pregnancies